-* The fund is now available on Aegon, Aviva, Old Mutual, Zurich, Transact, Seven IM, James Hay, Aegon ARC, IFDL (Funds Direct), FNZ Clear and AllFunds.
+* The fund is now available on Aegon, Aviva, Old Mutual, Zurich, Transact, Seven IM, James Hay, Aegon ARC, IFDL (Funds Direct), FNZ Clear, AllFunds and Hubwise.
 If your preferred investment platform is not currently available, please get in touch.

 Can I invest my ISA or pension arrangement?

 ISAs and pension investments can be facilitated by the relevant investment platforms.
 If the Fund is held within an ISA or pension scheme, returns will be tax-free.